 - Level 2 has 4 sequences including Salamba Sirasana (headstand) download here

 Timings are given for some poses; students are encouraged to do others to their own capacity; repetitions are encouraged over timings in order to avoid injury.

-At our National Iyengar Yoga Day in January 2019, we led a practice of 100 asanas - go on, challenge yourself!
+At our National Iyengar Yoga Day in January 2019 and 2020, we led a practice of 100 asanas - go on, challenge yourself!